SheCodesAustralia/workshopcontent/content/python/getting_started/3_how_to_python/_index.md

 >>> lottery = [3, 42, 12, 19, 30, 59]
 ```

 All right, we have a list!
 What can we do with it?
 Let's see how many lottery numbers there are in a list.
 Do you have any idea which function you should use for that?
-You know this already!

 <!-- {% filename %}command-line{% filename %} -->
 ```python